dankore/personal-site/src/pages/4-coursefacts/index.md

 ## Overview

-Todo App is part of Wes Bos' JavaScript30 course about storing information on the browser (local storage).
-I customized the course to include featues like deleting all or selected items on the list.
+A basic to do app that performs CRUD operations to a backend MongoDB database using Nodejs.

+### You require the following username and password to access the app

+Username: abuja Password: nigeria

-See the site live: [click here](https://localstorage-in-todolist.netlify.com "Todo App").
+See the site live: [click here](https://crud-todo-app.herokuapp.com/ " CRUD Todo App").

 ## Tech Stack

 - JavaScript
+- Nodejs
+- Express
+- MongoDB Cloud
+- Authentication
 - HTLM5
-- CSS3
+- Boostrap4

 ## Screenshots

 ![Screenshot 1](./newtodo1.png)
 ![Screenshot 2](./newtodo2.png)